QiaoJiang123/data_acquisition/FINRA_broker/README.md

 # Code

-The code is still been revised for better quality.
-The results are obtained using old version of codes, which are not uploaded here.
+The code is uplaoded.
+The results are obtained via the code, which are not uploaded here but to AWS s3 bucket.
+It's in the Request Pays s3 bucket that is available to public.

 # Brokers' Information (Last Update 04/15/2020)